klmnden/azure-docs.tr-tr/articles/data-lake-store/data-lake-store-end-user-authenticate-net-sdk.md

    4. **NuGet Paket Yöneticisi**'ni kapatın.

 6. Açık **Program.cs**
-7. Using replease deyimleri aşağıdaki satırlar:
+7. Using Değiştir deyimleri aşağıdaki satırlar:

     ```csharp
     using System;